 Many people think that a debt balance means you can’t switch energy companies until you’re back in the black.
 But that’s not the case – switching is often possible even if you’re paying back an energy debt.

 It’s a way to help prepayment customers who’re paying off energy debts move from one energy company to another.
 Ofgem has asked all energy companies to make it easier for prepayment customers with energy debt to switch.
 Depending on the energy company you’re currently with – and who you want to switch to – you should be able to move up to £500 of debt per fuel (£1,000 for dual fuel) to someone new.

 Customers who use prepayment (‘Pay As You Go’ or PAYG) meters to pay back debt.

-Your old energy company may allow you to switch to OVO if your debt is less than £500 (for each fuel type), and if they do we’d be happy to take you on.
-You’ll need to settle your debt with your old energy company directly with them (e.g., by agreeing a payment plan with them).
+Your old energy company may allow you to switch to OVO if your debt is less than £500 (for each fuel type).
+However, before we take you on, you will need to settle your debt with your old energy company directly with them (e.g., by agreeing a payment plan with them).
 This is the easiest way to ensure a smooth switch to OVO.

 If your debt is over £500 (for either fuel type), then your old energy company is unlikely to allow you to switch until you settle your debt or bring it down below £500.

 If you have built up an energy debt but want to move energy companies, you can switch away from OVO if your debt is less than £500 for each fuel.

 This is what you need to do:

 If your debt is over £500 per fuel, then you’ll need to either keep paying back the amount you’ve agreed until you’re under the switching threshold, or make a one-off payment.

 Your new energy company pays the money to OVO, taking over your debt.
 Then, over time, you pay the new energy company back in line with whatever you agree.
 That means you can keep paying it back through your meter, or possibly arrange a different repayment method with your new energy company.